mfroute/halouma.github.io/index.md

 - some relative hit rates and thresholds for black drivers are even above the diagonal, but almost none for hispanic drivers

 About red and blue differences:
-- red counties tend to have very spread points, some are really far below the diagonal.
+- Red counties tend to have very <span style="color:Maroon">spread points</span>and some are <span style="color:Maroon">really far below the diagonal</span>.
 In the blue states we don't see points that far away.
-- blue counties points are not numerous, but some represent a large numbers of police searches.
-Their repartition is globally close to the diagonal.
+- Blue counties points are not numerous, but some represent a large numbers of police searches.
+Their repartition is <span style="color:Navy">globally close to the diagonal</span>.
 - all parameters seem to be higher in red counties, even for white drivers: the dots are located in the middle of the diagonal, with no dot close to the origin.
 Why is that ?
+We will try to answer this question at the end of our data story.

-## Rajouter les tests sur les counties
+## Stats sur les counties

+## Investigation of other parameters: Trucs que louis a fait sur taille des county et hit rates inversement correlées
+What if other parameters comes into play ?
+Blue counties are also where cities take place.
+Apart from their political orientation in which they usually differ from the countryside, other parameters are to be taken into account.
+For example, there are more police stops there.
+What links the number of police stops and the hit rates and threshold for police searches ?

+AJOUTER FINDINGS de LOUIS

+It seems that the hit rates and threshold are in fact inversly correlated to the number of police stops !
+What if police officers, after arresting many people, were more inclined to search drivers for an unknown reason ?

+# Can we conclude anything ?
+## What we cannot say
+Don't draw conclusions too quickly !

+It is very important to remember that we are only _observing_ certain characteristics.
+They have certainly been chosen because they allow a quantification of clear parameters that can be linked to, among other things, the race of the driver.
+However, **it is important to remember that this is an observational study** and not an experiment: we do not know all about the environment in which these arrests took place, nor the various parameters that could have affected them - even though we thought of some. **We point out that disparities in these parameters seem correlated to the race of the driver**, but **we do not establish a causal link**, due to the lack of a sufficiently rigorous and varied investigation (historical and political context, sociological study, comparison with other countries, comparison with other types of police intervention, etc.) to conclude in this way.

+## What we can say ...
+### Clearly lower hit rates and threshold for non-Caucasian drivers
+as stated in [.....] link to the paper

+### Lower hit rates and thresholds for hispanic drivers

+### No clear conclusion about state major political party
+Although the averages of the normalised parameters are lower in the red states than in the blue states (found thanks to the Mann-Whitney test), the distributions are not obviously different between the two groups of states.
+Our data and therefore our results remain heterogeneous and have no clear trend according to the colour of the state.
+As the states include a large number of counties that are themselves very various in terms of police stops and political orientation, we cannot base our study on the state level.
+If there is a correlation, it is normal that it is not or hardly visible at this level.
+We have to look at the counties to find out more !

+### possible conclusion sur les counties
+ ????

 ## Conclusion